ubicucsd/bootcamp_18_19/2_Python.md

 ## The Big Picture

 The command line can only take you so far when you're working with bioinformatic data.
 You'll often want to do more than the command line easily allows you to, which means it's time to write some code.
-This week, we're going to be doing that via a popular scripting language called Python.
+This week, we're going to be doing that using a popular scripting language called Python.
 Let's get started.

-(Side note: If you know a bit about Python, you'll know that there are two commonly used versions: python2 and python3. **They are VERY similar.** If you spend enough time doing bioinformatics, you're going to run into programs written for both versions, so being familiar with both is important.
+(Side note: If you know a bit about Python, you'll know that there are two commonly used versions: python2 and python3. **They are VERY similar.** If you spend enough time doing bioinformatics, you're going to run into programs written for/in both versions, so being familiar with both is important.
 For this lesson, however, we're going to be using python2 because... well... we are.)

 ## Getting Started